perone/Pyevolve/docs/source/intro.rst

             An article talking about the Evaluation function, or the "Fitness Function".

    Sample genome
-      The sample genome is the genome which are used as configuration base for all the new replicated genomes.
+      The sample genome is the genome which is used as a configuration base for all the new replicated genomes.

    Interactive mode
-      Pyevolve have an interactive mode, you can enter in this mode by pressing ESC key before the end of the evolution.
-When you press ESC, a python environment will be load.
-In this environment, you have some analysis functions and you can interact with the population of individuals at the specific generation.
+      Pyevolve has an interactive mode.
+You can enter in this mode by pressing ESC key before the end of the evolution.
+When you press ESC, a python environment will load.
+In this environment, you are provided with some analysis functions and you can interact with the population of individuals at the specific generation.

       .. seealso::